truenas/middleware/docs/userguide/index.rst

 the physical interface from the "Name" drop-down menu.
 In the example shown in Figure 2.2k, the Intel Pro/1000 Ethernet card is attached to the network and has a device name of *re0*.

-Once your configuration is complete, click the “Start” arrow.
+Once your configuration is complete, click the "Start" arrow.
 If you configured the ISO, install FreeNAS® as described in Installing from CDROM.
 Once
 FreeNAS® is installed, press F12 to access the boot menu in order to select the primary hard disk as the boot option.
 You can permanently boot from disk by removing the CD/DVD device in "Storage" or by unchecking CD/DVD-ROM in the "Boot Order" section of "System".